team-telnyx/templates/tutorial.md

 ## Introduction

 > Add a 2-3 sentence paragraph describing the product & the product feature that the tutorial is showing off.

-Example below
+>  Example below⚠️ Be sure to update for your tutorial

 ```
 The [Call Control framework](/docs/api/v2/call-control) is a set of APIs that allow complete control of a call flow from the moment a call begins to the moment it is completed.
 In between, you will receive a number of [webhooks](/docs/v2/call-control/receiving-webhooks) for each step of the call, allowing you to act on these events and send commands using the Telnyx Library.
 A subset of the operations available in the Call Control API is the [Call Control Conference](/docs/api/v2/call-control/Conference-Commands) API.
 This allows the user (you) to create and manage a conference programmatically upon receiving an incoming call, or when initiating an outgoing call.